GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.3.2 Second attempt.
 Use parameters
 ++++++++++++++++++++++++++++++++++++

-Now I will movie parameters.
+Now I will update the script with movie parameters.
 First, I use ``MOVIE_FRAME`` variable parameter to set the central longitude of the map.
+Since I using ``-T10``, I will get an animation with 10 frames, where the longitude will range from 0 to 9.
 I also use the ``MOVIE_WIDTH`` constant parameter to set the width of the map (instead of 13c).

       .. code-block:: bash